-In this course, students will analyze the fundamentals of business information systems and their impact on contemporary businesses.
-They will examine the basics of business intelligence, e-commerce, information management, and decision support systems (DSS).
-In addition, they will evaluate ethical and social aspects in the use of information systems.
-(Pre-requisite: ITTE 1031L)
+In this course, students will analyze the fundamentals of information systems, focusing specifically on their business application and their impact on modern organizations.
+They will examine the principles of business intelligence, ecommerce, information management, decision support tools for managers, and cybersecurity.
+Additionally, they will evaluate the ethical and social aspects of using information systems, including emerging technologies such as artificial intelligence, and cyber risk management.
+(Prerequisite: ITTE 1031L)